albatros13/spam-classifier/README.md

         email_M.txt
 ```

-All emails must be already in clear text format.
-Leftovers from the previous html markup may be present and will not be cleaned up.

-For predicting whether a text is spam or not, call function `predict_spam`.
-For getting prediction probability, call function `spam_probability`.

 ## Output
 The `train_classifier` returns a trained spam classifier or creates a file containing the spam classifier.

+## Assumptions
+It is assumed that the training data set fits to the memory and that all emails are already in clear text format.
+Leftovers from the previous html markup may be present but are not cleaned up.

+It is assumed that the email samples is more or less balanced, i.e., there is an approximately equal number of spam and non-spam emails.
+There are various ways of handling unbalanced classes, but with no prior information about the data set, we skip this step.
+Data manipulation methods can be added to `prepare_data.ipynb` or a decision tree based classifier can be used in `train_classifier` method.